 - 22. Get involved in Expert roundups

 - 25. Bog Commenting

 - Are You Going To Build Links Or What?

 In this article, I share with you 25 places where you can build backlinks and, of course, get some targeting traffic (i.e., shoppers).

 Now it’s time for the fun part: getting quality backlinks.

-I’m going to share with you 25 eCommerce link-building tactics that work well in 2021.
+I’m going to share with you 25 eCommerce link-building tactics that will work well for years to come.
 I’ve used some of them for my online store, others I’ve seen other SEO experts use.